study-czx/HNetPa-DTI/README.md

 In addition, according to the drugs and proteins in the DTI-extra set (drugs and proteins outside the maximum connected subgraph in the drug-protein bipartite network), the set satisfying the condition l_h>=3 was filtered (negative samples/extra_neg3.csv).<br>
 （6）Under the DrugBank dataset folder, run `select_negative_by_network.R` to randomly select negative samples and obtained neg_DTI-net_8020.csv and neg_DTI-net_187.csv, which combined with DTI_8020.csv and DTI_187.csv to form the DTI-net dataset.<br>
 Specifically, to avoid hidden bias1, first, 2 negative samples are selected for each drug and protein from my_need_neg3 (1 negative sample if only 1 is available), for drugs and proteins not present in my_need_neg3, 2 negative samples are selected for each drug and protein from my_need_neg5 (1 negative sample if only 1 is available), and the remaining negative samples are randomly selected from my_need_neg3.
 (There are 9 drugs and 2 proteins without corresponding drug-protein pairs satisfying l_h>=3, and we select 2 negative samples from N3 for each of them)<br>

-### Analysis of shortest path lengths in the drug-protein-disease heterogeneous network through DTIs from other databases:
-Under the case studies folder，run `analysis_shortest_path_length.R` to view the shortest path lengths in the drug-protein-disease heterogeneous network of the DTIs from other databases.

 ### The detailed steps for the construction of the DTI-rand dataset are as follows:
  Under the DrugBank dataset folder，run `select_negative_randomly.R` to randomly select negative samples and obtained neg_DTI-rand_8020.csv and neg_DTI-rand_187.csv, which combined with DTI_8020.csv and DTI_187.csv to form the DTI-rand dataset.<br>
  Specifically, to avoid hidden bias1, first, 2 negative samples are selected for each drug and protein from all unlabeled drug-protein pairs.
 Then, remaining negative samples are randomly selected from all unlabeled drug-protein pairs.